superfishal/Note-Taker/README.md

 ### Usage Instructions:

-To run the application, open the integrated terminal and type node server.js to start the server.
-Navigate to !weblink to see the live application.
+To use the application, navigate to the [Deployed Heroku Link](https://superfishal-note-taker.herokuapp.com/) in your browser!

 ### Contributor Guidelines: